blueprismo/100-golang-exercices/basic_exercices/003/README.md

 ## The shorthand :=

 The `:=` syntax is shorthand for declaring and initializing a variable, e.g. for `var f string = "apple"` is equivalent to `f := "apple"`.
-This syntax is only available inside functions.
+This syntax is only available inside functions, you can read more about it [here](https://go.dev/ref/spec#Short_variable_declarations).

 Exercise: Create a program that puts the `Hello World!` string inside a string variable called `helloWorld`